tunnuz/GPFramework/README.md

 GPFramework is a flexible Java framework for quick prototyping of Genetic Programming systems.
-Its main purpose has been, so far, to study Genetic Programming computational complexity from an experimental point of view, hence it is by no means a complete Genetic Programming framework, but might evolve to become that.
+Its main purpose has been, so far, to study Genetic Programming computational complexity from an experimental point of view (results of this research have been accepted for publishing in "Urli T., Wagner M. and Neumann F. (2012).
+Experimental Supplements to the Computational Complexity Analysis of Genetic Programming for Problems Modelling Isolated Program Semantics.
+In Proceedings of PPSN 2012 - 12th International Conference on Parallel Problem Solving From Nature).
+Because of this specific purpose, the framework lacks a number of features, e.g. support for cross-over operators, but it is (quite funnily) a project under evolution and we invite everyone to contribute.

-Currently GPFramework handles mutation-only Genetic Programming.

 ### How to use it